A Future Without Traffic Fatalities

 Cutting-Edge Technologies for Effective Prevention

-As early as 2004, the European Commission recommended that its member states establish national action plans for traffic monitoring.
+Back in 2004, the European Commission recommended that its member states establish national action plans for traffic enforcement.
 Finland has taken a leading role, reducing the number of road fatalities by 29 percent (compared to 16 percent EU-wide).
-The country’s road safety program includes investigating every fatal accident and the broad deployment of speed enforcement systems.
+The country’s road safety program includes investigating every fatal accident and the widespread use of speed enforcement systems.

-Since accident risk decreases exponentially with lower driving speeds, setting speed limits is essential.
+As the risk of accident decreases exponentially with speed, the setting of speed limits is essential.
 In practice, only consistency in speed enforcement can have a long-term positive impact on driver behavior and reduce the number of accidents.
 Speed limits without enforcement measures are often ignored, leading to a false sense of security.

 VITRONIC, as a global leader in road safety, develops high-performance speed enforcement technology for more efficient traffic monitoring.
 The laser-based POLISCAN systems provide precise solutions for stationary, semi-stationary, and mobile speed enforcement.
 Additionally, video-based red light monitoring secures intersections and railway crossings.
 However, the full potential of these technologies has yet to be realized.